-From Wieringen to the Lauwers river, marking the border between the Netherlands’ provinces Friesland and Groningen.
-Or also nicknamed the ZZ-Top, since it's from Zurich to Zoutkamp in the north.
-Now you enter the (former) salt-marsh area.
-From here until the end of the trail you walk along the Wadden Sea (UNESCO protected).
-Walk the river Marne and the river Moselle in one day ;-)
+From (former) island Wieringen to the River Lauwers, marking the border between the Netherlands’ provinces Friesland and Groningen.
+Or, a stage also nicknamed the ZZ-Top, since it is from the village Zurich to the village Zoutkamp in the north of the Netherlands.
+Now you entered the (former) salt-marsh area.
+From here until the end of the trail you more or less walk along the Wadden Sea coast, along the UNESCO protected wild life area.
+And during section 4.6, walk the River Marne and the River Moselle in one day!

 The land is bordered by the UNESCO protected Wadden Sea, together with its many islands stretching all the way into Denmark.

-The Mid-Frisian e.g. the Frisians of the province Friesland.
-Early medieval Mid Frisia consisted of two regions or shires, Austrachia and Uuistrachia, meaning respectively ‘east-island’ (Eastereach) and ‘west-island’ (Westereach).
-Later the names changed into the present names Oostergo and Westergo, meaning respectively ‘east-shire' and ‘west-shire', with the extension 'go/goa/gouwe' from Frankish origin.
+Early-medieval Mid Frisia consisted of two pagi 'districts' Austrachia and Uuistrachia, meaning respectively ‘east-island’ (Eastereach) and ‘west-island’ (Westereach).
+Later the names changed into the present names Oostergo and Westergo, meaning respectively ‘east-district’ and ‘west-district’, with the extension –go/-goa/-gouwe/-ga which is, in fact, of Frankish origin.

-This is the terp region and it is often regarded as the cultural, historic heartland of Frisia.
+This is the classic terp region and it is often regarded as the cultural, historic heartland of Frisia.
 Terps are artificial dwelling mounds.
-But West Frisia (present-day Dutch provinces of Zeeland, Zuid-Holland, Noord-Holland and part of Utrecht) might very well have a legitimate claim for this title too.
-And of course, don't tell it to the East-Frisians in north-west Germany.
-But the oldest terps are indeed found in Mid Frisia (Westergo) and from there spread to the east along to coast into Germany.
+But West Frisia (present-day Dutch provinces of Zeeland, Zuid-Holland, Noord-Holland and part of Utrecht including pagus ‘district’ Niftarlake) might very well have a legitimate claim for this title too.
+And, of course, do not tell it to the East-Frisians in northwest Germany.
+But the oldest terps are indeed found in Mid Frisia (district Westergo) and from there spread to the east along to coast into Germany.

-During the Roman Period this area was called Frisii maiores (the major Frisians).
-The area is part of the 2,600 years old terp region stretching from river Vlie to river Weser, although terps are also build in landkreis Nordfriesland (also North Frisia) in Germany and the province Noord-Holland in the Netherlands).
-Want to build your own terp, read here our manual, the first one ever on terp-building.
+During the Roman Period this area was called Frisii maiores ‘greater Frisians’.
+The area is part of the 2,600 years old terp region stretching from River Vlie to River Weser, although terps are also build in Kreis Nordfriesland (also North Frisia) in Germany, and province Noord Holland in the Netherlands.
+Want to build your own terp? find here our manual, the first ever and only on terp-building.

-The area is of origin a tidal salt-marsh area and you will encounter salt marshes of the trail during this stage 4.
+The area is of origin a barren, treeless tidal salt-marsh area, and you will encounter salt marshes of the trail during this stage 4.